gap-system/GapWWW/Download/tools.md

-Installing the GAP distribution with all the packages and full data libraries from source code (as opposed to via e.g. the Windows binary installed for GAP) requires a working C and C++ development environment on your system as well as GNU make.
-You will also need either the GMP library or the m4 macro processor; most, but not all standard development environments include this.
+Installing the GAP distribution with all the packages and full data libraries from source code (as opposed to via e.g. the Windows binary installer for GAP) requires a working C and C++ development environment on your system as well as GNU make.
+You will also need the [GMP library](https://gmplib.org); most, but not all standard development environments include this.
 Furthermore, if the GNU readline library is detected on your system at compile time, it will be used for command line editing.

-On Mac OS X, you need to install the Apple developer tools.
-These can be obtained as part of Apple's "Xcode" application, free of charge via the Mac App Store or via <https://developer.apple.com/xcode/>.
-If you are on Mac OS X 10.7 or later, then after downloading and installing Xcode, you need to perform one extra step: launch Xcode, then open its Preferences dialog, and go to the "Downloads" pane.
-You will be presented with an optional list of extra components.
-From there, install the "Command Line tools" component.
-For Mac OS X 10.6 or earlier, some (possibly already outdated) version of Xcode may be contained on your Mac OS X Installer DVD.
+On macOS, you need to install the Apple developer tools.
+If you are on macOS 10.11 or newer, this can be achieved by opening a terminal window and entering the command `xcode-select --install`.
+A window will appear asking you whether you would like to install the command line developer tools.
+Confirm this by clicking the “Install” button.
+After this completed, you can verify that it worked by verifying that the directory `/Library/Developer/CommandLineTools/usr/bin/` exists and contains executables such as `clang` and `clang++`.

 Since Windows binaries for GAP and some packages are contained in the GAP installer for Windows, you do not need to install any additional